gvwilson/thirdbit/_posts/2021/2021-01-17-punchcards-considered-harmful.md

 </div>

-Most people programming today have never punched a card, but all programming editors still treat code as lines of text---in other words, as if it still might have to fit onto punchcards.
+Most people programming today have never punched a card, but all programming editors still treat code as lines of text—in other words, as if it still might have to fit onto punchcards.
 As I've been <strike>saying</strike> ranting [for a while now](https://queue.acm.org/detail.cfm?id=1039534), this is holding us back in ways we can barely recognize.